oceanprotocol/pdr-backend/READMEs/trader.md

 The plots server will give a url, such as [http://127.0.0.1:8050](http://127.0.0.1:8050).
 Open that url in your browser to see plots update in real time.

-"Predict" actions are _two-sided_: it does one "up" prediction tx, and one "down" tx, with more stake to the higher-confidence direction.
-Two-sided is more profitable than one-sided prediction.

 By default, simulation uses a linear model inputting prices of the previous 2-10 epochs as inputs (autoregressive_n), just BTC close price as input, a simulated 0% trading fee, and a trading strategy of "buy if predict up; sell 5min later".
 You can play with different values in `my_ppss.yaml`.

 Profit isn't guaranteed: fees, slippage and more eats into them.
 Model accuracy makes a big difference too.